 The key driving forces behind soaring demand for IP video surveillance systems in India are the construction of public infrastructure, increased security spending by government, terror concerns, and the growing capabilities at falling prices of surveillance technology.

-Although bullet shaped cameras accounted for the biggest market share in 2014 but it is the dome shaped camera which is expected to rule the roost in six years' time.
+Although bullet shaped cameras accounted for the biggest market share in 2014 it is the dome-shaped camera that is expected to rule the roost in six years' time.

 "Declining prices, terrorist strikes, government initiatives, rising public infrastructure, increasing government security spending and growing awareness have fuelled the adoption of IP Surveillance systems in India," says Anuj Mehrotra, research analyst, 6Wresearch Electronics Division.

-Called India IP Video Surveillance Market (2015-2021) the report also forecasts other segments of the India Video Surveillance market by analog surveillance, IP surveillance and software (video management software, video analytical software and others).
+Called India Video Surveillance Market (2015-2021) the report also forecasts other segments of the India Video Surveillance market by analog surveillance, IP surveillance, and software (video management software, video analytical software, and others).

 Insights into market verticals, geographic regions, and competitive landscape are also part of the report apart from an analysis of market trends, market drivers, and restraints.